A certificate of coverage issued by an agreement country serves as proof that the

 withholding and paying FICA taxes for the worker.
 If the worker is self-employed,

 a photocopy of the certificate must be attached to the U.S. income tax return the

-worker files each year to prove his or her exemption from SECA taxes.
+worker files each year to prove the employee's 's exemption from SECA taxes.

 SSA sends duplicate copies of the certificates of coverage it issues on behalf of

-qualified U.S. workers to the requesting U.S. employers.
+qualified U.S. employees to the requesting U.S. employers.
 It is the employers' responsibility

 to make a copy available to the tax authorities in the other country, if requested

-to do so, in order to prove the worker's foreign tax exemption.
+to do so, in order to prove the employee's 's foreign tax exemption.